Depressor labii inferioris muscle: Nerve supply

 The depressor labii inferioris muscle is supplied by the marginal mandibular branch of the facial nerve.

 Function

 The depressor labii inferioris muscle helps to depress and everts the lower lip.
 It is the most important of the muscles of the lower lip for this function.
 It is an antagonist of the orbicularis oris muscle.
 It is needed to expose the mandibular (lower) teeth during smiling.

 Clinical significance

 Resection

 The depressor labii inferioris muscle may be resected (cut and removed) using surgery to correct an asymmetry of the lower lip when smiling.
 This asymmetry can be caused by paralysis of the marginal mandibular branch of the facial nerve on one side, so the healthy side may be cut to create symmetry.
 Local anaesthesia may be used, such as by blocking the mental nerve.
 This operation tends to be successful.

 History

 The depressor labii inferioris muscle has also (mainly historically) been called the quadratus labii inferioris muscle.
+Note that in the 1918 edition of Gray's Anatomy illustration used here that its abbreviation is "Quad. labii inf." (sic).